unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 This is because the larger groups on the right of the input have overlapping bounding boxes, so the returned coordinates bound the smaller group on the top-left.

+- Handles malformed input with a clear `Error` output.

 ---